Results 1 to 10 of 10

 John F. Kennedy

 This 20th series Kokura was picked from a stack of rifles at Tachikawa Airbase after the surrender.
-I talked to the vet on the phone about it and he brought it back as found, with all the "goodies" removed from it.Resistance is futile, you will be assimilated
+I talked to the vet on the phone about it and he brought it back as found, with all the "goodies" removed from it.A meal without beer is called 'Breakfast'

 I think it is way cool to know the story on how some of this stuff we all love got back to the states.
 I have seen surrender papers that were just blank sheets of paper with it written on them what was taken.“Be Kind, for Everyone You Meet is Fighting a Great Battle.” ~ Plato